dpc/pariter/README.md

 Sending iterator items through channels is fast, but not free.
-Make sure to parallelize operations that are heavy enough to justify overhead of sending data through the channel (twice).
-Especially operations involving IO are a good candidate to parallelize.
+Make sure to parallelize operations that are heavy enough to justify overhead of sending data through channels.
+E.g. operations involving IO or some CPU-heavy computation.

 When you have a lot items **already stored in a collection**, that you want to "roll over and perform some mass computation"